-In general, applicants must achieve a minimum grade C in a Science subject at GCSE.
-Biology is the preferred subject.
-Queen's University and the University of Ulster do not require students to have a Science subject at A Level but for those who can offer an A level Science the overall A level entry requirement is reduced.
-Queen's University Belfast currently states that with regard to Midwifery, preference will be given to applicants who have a grade B in GCSE Mathematics.
-A number of Universities in the UK state that preference will be given to students presenting with two GCSE Sciences and A Level Biology.
-This is especially true when considering the highly competitive children's nursing course.
+In general, Nursing applicants must achieve a minimum grade C in a Science subject at GCSE.
+Queen's University and the University of Ulster do not require students to have a Science subject at A Level but for those who can offer an A Level Science the overall A level entry requirement is reduced.

+Queen's University Belfast currently states that regarding Midwifery, preference will be given to applicants who have a grade B in GCSE Mathematics and a grade B in Science (Single Award Science is acceptable).

+Several Universities in the UK state that preference will be given to students who study AS/A2 Level Biology.
+This is especially true when considering the highly competitive degree course in Children's Nursing.